New Year Resolution: Progressives Must Stand For Their Rights During Donald Trump Presidency, Or Be Prepared To Become Perpetual Losers [Opinion]

-Here is a 2017 New Year resolution you might want to give a thought: stand up to the bullying of the GOP and the establishment Democratic Party during the four-year tenure of Donald Trump presidency that looms over us now, or see America go down the rabbit hole.
+Here is a 2017 New Year resolution you might want to give a thought: stand up to the bullying of the GOP and the establishment Democratic Party during the four-year tenure of Donald Trump’s presidency that looms over us now, or see America go down the rabbit hole.

 All progressives will concur that 2016 has been a year from hell.
 It was the stuff of pulp fiction meeting dystopia.
 But while you do have a right to be surprised, you have no reason to be shocked.
 It was a long time coming.
-The new century has seen us go nowhere further than starting an unnecessary and brutal war in Iraq and make no progress in any of the world’s major conflicts other than aggravating them; lead the world to the worst economic crisis since the Great Depression, the 2008 Global Financial Crisis, the aftereffects of which continue to this day and which will continue for a long time; and, finally, fail to address the concerns raised by the explosive revelations of Edward Snowden who told us that our privacy has been intruded and maneuvered with.
-Constantly and indiscriminately.
+The new century has seen us go nowhere further than starting an unnecessary and brutal war in Iraq and make no progress in any of the world’s major conflicts other than aggravating them; lead the world to the worst economic crisis since the Great Depression, the 2008 Global Financial Crisis, the aftereffects of which continue to this day and which will continue for a long time; and, finally, fail to address the concerns raised by the explosive revelations of Edward Snowden who told us that our privacy has been intruded and maneuvered with constantly and indiscriminately.
 That George Orwell was not just kidding.

 Even true conservatives, barring the organic mirth they might have felt watching the Democratic Party’s leadership embarrassing themselves during the election campaign, have been left truly astounded with the political developments of the last year.
 They have seen a man with no political inheritance or experience barge into the Republican spectrum, say things which would embarrass them in front of their children, turn suspicion of the other into a grotesque anxiety about one’s own well-being.
 A man who has attempted to turn the people of United States against American institutions like the free press, and one who constantly sparks an unrest about our future.
 They have seen a reality nutcase businessman steamroll the GOP leadership into bowing down to him.
 They have seen ideology defeated by pragmatism.